Neumayer Station III: Interior

 The snowmelt which is on the ground is a key source of fresh water supply for the researchers and crew.
-It is filled with snow by a PistenBully snow at, which is done twice a day and provides the station with clean drinking water.
+It is filled with snow by a PistenBully snow cat, which is done twice a day and provides the station with clean drinking water.
 The snowmelt has a large retractable metal lid that can glide into the surface for snow to enter the hole.